scriptrdotio/UIComponents/UIComponents/dashboard/frontend/components/odometer/README.md

    //Return data when someone calls api over websocket or http return value;
   ```
-  Each speedometer application subscribed to "responseChannel" with msg-tag = "odometer" gets updated everytime a rest api is called.
+  Each odometer application subscribed to "responseChannel" with msg-tag = "odometer" gets updated everytime a rest api is called.